zoebachman/cv19memorial/project/content/about.en.md

 #### Dissemination
 The applicant(s) must submit an electronic copy to cv19memorial of any and all reports, presentations, and publications based on the data prior to the time of publication/presentation. cv19memorial reserves the right to disseminate your findings on its website in a form compatible with any copyright agreement, if any.
 Under no circumstances may researchers share the data with anyone who has not been approved for access by cv19memorial.

+Those interested in accessing the dataset should complete the [application](https://cv19memorial.typeform.com/to/m3p8Qn).
+Email <a href="mailto:info@cv19memorial.org">info@cv19memorial.org</a> with any questions.

 ## <a name="FAQ"></a>FAQ
 ### Not In Your Language?